Min Jin Lee: The Best American Short Stories

 In 2023, Lee was chosen as the guest editor for The Best American Short Stories, an anthology of the best 20 short stories in fiction published the previous year.

+The Great Gatsby

+In honor of the re-release of F. Scott Fitzgerald's century-defining book The Great Gatsby, Penguin Classics approached Lee to write a new introduction to the novel.
+In this piece, she reflects on the "deep moral conscience" Fitzgerald inserted into his story and frames the novel not just as a tragic romance, but as a profound ethical inquiry into the American Dream.
+In an article for The New York Review of Books, Lee writes that "[a]mid a life of disappointments, Fitzgerald’s novel was a crowning achievement.
+I turn to it because it gives me the sober wisdom to revise my own American dream."
+Her introduction has been acclaimed by critics for its insightful perspective on class and race.

 Non-fiction

 Lee has published non-fiction in periodicals such as The New York Times, the New York Times Magazine, The New Yorker, The Wall Street Journal, Times of London, Condé Nast Traveler, Vogue, Travel + Leisure, and Food & Wine.

 For three consecutive seasons, Lee was an English-language columnist of South Korea's newspaper Chosun Ilbos "Morning Forum" feature.

 Reviews

 Lee has written a number of reviews.
 In 2012 she wrote a review of Toni Morrison's Home in The Times of London, and also a review in The Times of March Was Made of Yarn, edited by David Karashima and Elmer Luke, a collection of essays, stories, poems and manga made by Japanese artists and citizens in the wake of the 2011 Tōhoku earthquake and tsunami.
 She also wrote The Times reviews of Cynthia Ozick's Foreign Bodies and Jodi Picoult's Wonder Woman: Love and Murder.
 In 2018, Lee wrote a The New York Review of Books for Han Kang's Human Acts, the essay is titled Korean Soul s.